fedeoliv/fedeoliv/README.md

 ### Hi there! 👋

-I'm a Software Architect and Engineer at Microsoft, currently collaborating with customers to design production-ready AI solutions that balance innovation with the impact of unavoidable tradeoffs.
+I'm a Software Architect and Engineer at Microsoft, currently collaborating with customers to design and implement production-ready AI solutions.

 ### Some of my recent OSS contributions